Harlem riot of 1935: Inciting incident

 At 2:30 in the afternoon on March 19, 1935, an employee at the Kress Five and Ten store at 256 W. 125th Street (just across the street from the Apollo Theater) caught 16-year-old Lino Rivera shoplifting a 10-cent penknife; the teen was a black Puerto Rican.
 When his captor threatened to take Rivera into the store's basement and "beat the hell out of him", Rivera bit the employee's hand.
-The manager intervened and the police were called, but Rivera was eventually released.
+The manager intervened and the police were called, but Rivera was taken through the basement and out the back door and eventually released.
 In the meantime, a crowd had begun to gather outside around a woman who had witnessed Rivera's apprehension; she was shouting that Rivera was being beaten.
 When an ambulance showed up to treat the wounds of the employee who had been bitten, it appeared to confirm the woman's story.
 When the crowd noticed a hearse parked outside of the store, the rumor began to circulate that Rivera had been beaten to death.
 The woman who had raised the alarm was arrested for disorderly conduct, the Kress Five and Ten store was closed early, and the crowd was dispersed by police.
-After the rioting started, the police decided to get Rivera in order to show that he was unharmed but did not produce him until the next morning because the teen had given a fake address when first detained.
+After the rioting started, the police decided to get Rivera to show that he was unharmed but did not produce him until the next morning because the teen had given a fake address when first detained.